 Account Servicing Payment Service Providers (ASPSPs) such as banks, are obligated by the Directive to provide Third Party Providers (TPPs) access to their clients' payment account information when authorised to do so by a client.

 Access by TPPs is achieved through Application Programming Interfaces (APIs) allowing TPPs to build cash management applications and payment initiation tools on top of a bank's data and infrastructure.
+TPPs then may aggregate data from multiple banks, enabling clients to view and control their accounts from a single place.

 The regulation also includes tough new security protocols and rules for the transmission of client data over the internet, known as Strong Customer Authentication (SCA).